brendanhay/amazonka/amazonka-codepipeline/README.md

 For example, you can use a source action to import artifacts into a pipeline from a source such as Amazon S3.
-Like stages, you do not work with actions directly in most cases, but you do define and interact with actions when working with pipeline operations such as CreatePipeline and GetPipelineState.
+Like stages, you do not work with actions directly in most cases, but you do define and interact with actions when working with pipeline operations such as < CreatePipeline>
+and < GetPipelineState>.

 Pipelines also include /transitions/, which allow the transition of artifacts from one stage to the next in a pipeline after the actions in